 Investigating The ‘Justifiable Homicide’

 When police arrived at the scene of the shooting, they found the singer dead.
 Within a week of Sam Cooke’s death, the police declared the shooting a “justifiable homicide.”
-Both Boyer and Franklin both spoke at the coroner’s inquest where Cooke’s lawyer was reportedly only allowed to ask a single question.
+Both Elisa Boyer and Bertha Franklin both spoke at the coroner’s inquest where Cooke’s lawyer was reportedly only allowed to ask a single question.

 The evidence showed that Cooke’s blood-alcohol level was 0.16.
 His credit cards were gone, but he had over $100 in cash in his sports jacket, leading the police to conclude that Cooke hadn’t faced a robbery attempt.

 To the police, it was an open and shut case, but Cooke’s friends and supporters wondered if there was more to the story.